StevenHuang2020/yolov3-custom-pedestrian-detection/README.md

 <br/>
 Dataset: https://www.cis.upenn.edu/~jshi/ped_html/
 <br/>
-The data set contains only 170 samples, so we argument the data set by scaling or cropping each image.
+The data set contains only 170 samples, so we expand the dataset by scaling or cropping each image.
 <br/>
 1)genImageBoxLabel: Convert the original annotation to yolov3 label format.